Our seminars and customized trainings are now available in a live interactive online format.

-School-Based Occupational Therapists: Reducing Disconnected, Defiant and Other Challenging Behaviors to Increase Student Success
+School-Based Occupational Therapists: Reducing Disengaged, Defiant and Other Challenging Behaviors to Increase Student Success

-Specifically Designed for School-Based Occupational Therapists, Therapy Assistants and Education Teams Working with Students in Preschool-Grade 12
+Specifically Designed for Occupational Therapists, Therapy Assistants and Education Teams Working with Students in Preschool-Grade 12

 - Practical, highly effective techniques to improve your students’ self-regulation skills and reduce challenging behaviors in your therapy sessions and in the classroom

 - Proven strategies to more effectively address the developmental delays in students that cause challenging behaviors

 - New, innovative methods to improve your therapy work with students and address problems that are preventing them from succeeding in school

 Do you have students on your caseload that are impulsive, distracted, in constant motion, or can’t express what they’re thinking or feeling?
 Are you frustrated because you know these students with challenging behaviors are smart, capable students, but they just can’t meet our expectations, and are often labeled “lazy,” “manipulative,” “attention-seeking” or “difficult”?
 Are you looking for proven ways to get your students more engaged without the need for reinforcers, rewards or punishments?
 If you are asking yourself these questions, this is a seminar you won’t want to miss.